Visiting Scotland: Standing stones, neolithic history and whisky

 - The small group tour of prehistoric Britain is a 21 day tour during which you’ll visit the famous stone rings in Okrney as well as the standing stones in the Outer Hebrides.

 - Odyssey offers a 19-day Scottish history tour that focuses on the Jacobites that takes place in August.
 Across eight locations, from Edinburgh to Glasgow, you will witness where various significant battles and events took place.
 This includes a number of visits to castles and museums (including Edinburgh Castle, the castle featured in Monty Python and the Holy Grail!).

 - If you’re keen to discover more about the island’s recent history and industry, try Britain’s History through Canals and Railways tour.
 This tour examines Britain through the lens of the industrial revolution, and includes scenic rail journeys and visits to bridges, viaducts and aqueducts.

-- To discover the most fascinating corners of The Scottish Isles, try our 20-day Scottish Isles small group tour.
+- To discover the most fascinating corners of The Scottish Islands, try our 20-day Scottish Isles small group tour.
 This tour package journeys around Scotland.
 We begin in Glasgow, before moving on to the islands of the Atlantic Ocean – the Isle of Arran and the Inner and Outer Hebrides (including the Isle of Mull, Isle of Skye, and Lewis and Harris).
 We then move to the islands of the North Sea: the Orkney Islands and the Shetland Islands, before ending our trip in Edinburgh.